allenhwkim/mock-responses/README.md

 # http-request-middleware

-Node.js http request middleware including management UI.
+NodeJS http request handling middleware with admin UI.

 Is your back-end api not ready, too slow, or unstable?
 You don't have to wait for that by mocking all back-end responses using `http-request-middleware`.